-The establishment of Queen Esther Chapter No. 1.
-The first chapter of the Adoptive Rite among ladies of color.
+The establishment of The first chapter of the Adoptive Rite among ladies of color.
 The first Worthy Matron was Sister Martha Welch and the first Worthy Patron was Brother Thornton A. Jackson.

 The basis of this historic achievement follows the lines laid down in print by Prince Hall, the founder of the first organized body of Black Free and Accepted Masons in America, and the rejection he and his colleagues met in obtaining a charter for African Lodge No. 459 in Boston, Massachusetts.